jprivillaso/DevelopmentWithBriteJs/README.md

 /* Here you will display the template.
 The parameters are:
 * 1. The name of the view
-* 2. The element where you will introduce the other template (It should be an ID because its supposed to be unique) */
+* 2. The element where you will introduce the other template (It should be an ID because it's supposed to be unique) */

 brite.display("mainView", "#mainContainer");